A Global Spiritual Community: For A Changing World

 What would change in the world if people truly saw humanity, our human family, as citizens of the earth?

-"All the prophets were sent, all the books were revealed, that the law of love might be promoted."
-Baha'i
+He states: "All the prophets were sent, all the books were revealed, that the law of love might be promoted...There is indeed no greater power than the power of love" that “Love is the cause of God’s revelation unto man (mankind), the vital bond inherent, in accordance with the creation of God,” Baha'i

-All these Divine Messengers have been united in purpose and spirit, and then planted the seeds for the next divine revelation.
-Millennial fervour gripped many people around the world in the early 19th century.
-While Christians anticipated the return of Jesus Christ, a wave of expectation swept through Islam that the "Lord of the Age" would soon appear.
-To attain their presence was to encounter the divine, for they have all been ordained to bear God's message to humanity in every day and age they arrived.
+He says, all the Divine Messengers have been united in purpose and spirit; each planted the seeds for the next divine revelation.
+Millennial fervour gripped many people around the world in the 19th century.
+While Christians anticipated the "return of Christ", a wave of expectation swept through Islam that the "Lord of the Age" would soon appear.

 "Each One has given the glad tidings of His successor's coming, and each successor has sanctioned the One Who preceded Him.
 They all abide in the same tabernacle, soar in the same heaven, are seated upon the same throne, utter the same speech, and proclaim the same Faith,” Baha'u'llah